holly948/raincitybikecrew.com/pages/home.md

 ## Discord chat rules

 1. Must be located in or near to Vancouver, British Columbia.
 2. No racist/sexist/derogatory/overly NSFW/political/religious content.
 No gore, and no pics of bike accidents please.
 Have some common sense.
 We encourage healthy amounts of swearing.
-Just keep it respectable, no personal attacks.
+Keep it respectable.
 3. Advertising other discords, or anything that could be seen as annoying to other users is prohibited.
 This includes self-advertisement and posting links that may be harmful.
 4. We have zero tolerance for inappropriate DM'ing of our members, and this includes no inappopriate messages in chat (weeb/fetish/creepy/porn videos, pictures etc.).